 It’s a popular image of the New Zealand summer, when pohutukawa and rata are bursting with blossom.
 Yet by 1990 it was clear that these trees could become wiped out in some parts of the country.
-The Project Crimson Trust, in partnership with the Department of Conservation was established to fight for their survival.
+The Project Crimson Trust, in partnership with the Department of Conservation, was established to fight for their survival.

-Project Crimson have made impressive progress re-establishing pohutukawa and rata nationwide by planting trees, coordinating and supporting a wide range of maintenance activities, scientific research, possum control programmes and public education.
+Project Crimson has made impressive progress re-establishing pohutukawa and rata nationwide by planting trees, coordinating and supporting a wide range of maintenance activities, scientific research, possum control programmes and public education.
 Community and volunteer support is vital to Project Crimson's success.

 By supporting and encouraging pohutukawa and rata conservation Project Crimson has seen more than 400,000 trees successfully established since 1990.